himanshub16/music-habits/README.md

 This is where C came to rescue.
 However, due to very tiring nature of C, and after dealing with many naive mistakes (coming back from Python/JavaScript/Golang), I went up to [tweaking](https://github.com/himanshub16/music-habits/commit/598648e7ac7f047131a623b3b60231799b3adf85#diff-3e6480237f62687e7fb6155633276902) `pactl.c` to my use-case, and it works well.

+## Why Golang for analysis?
+It is just simple loops with some grouping and calculations.
+Python/NodeJS would be have been easier, but I just wanted to spend more time getting comfortable with Golang.

+Additionally, it has a decent web server built in, and has everything you need (I miss you map and filter :sob:).

+## Why HTML for viz?
+Using an entirely Go based tool is something I would prefer.
+I gave a lot of try with [gg](https://github.com/fogleman/gg), but after lot of hardwork required to fix and align the text, I gave up and moved to a simpler solution of using HTML and passing data from Golang via a web server.

+If you are enthusiastic about giving this a try, [feel free to let me know on this issue](#1).